checkedc/checkedc-llvm-project/README.md

-# The Checked C clang repo
+# Checked C clang repo (ARCHIVED)

+**This was a fork of Checked C clang used from 2021-2024.
+The changes have been merged into the original [Checked C clang repo]([https://github.com/checkedc/checkedc-clang).**

 This repo contains a version of the LLVM/Clang toolchain that has been modified to support Checked C.
 Checked C extends C with bounds checking and improved type-safety.